Don't Wanna Lose You

+The pop ballad became a major success for the singer, becoming her second number one hit on both the US Billboard Hot 100 and Cash Box Top 100, and reached top ten status in Belgium, Canada, Finland, Ireland, Luxembourg, the Netherlands, and the United Kingdom.
+"Don't Wanna Lose You" received a nomination for a Grammy Award in the category for Best Female Pop Vocal Performance.

 International versions

 Estefan also recorded "Si Voy a Perderte," which is the Spanish version of this song, (translated as "If I Am Going to Lose You.")
-"Si Voy a Perderte," also included on Cuts Both Ways, hit number one on Billboard's Hot Latin Tracks chart.
+"Si Voy a Perderte," also included on Cuts Both Ways, hit number one on the US Billboard Hot Latin Tracks chart.

 "Se tenho que te perder", (also translated as "If I've Got to Lose You") is the Portuguese version of this song, and was released as a single in Brazil, and as a bonus track on international editions of Estefan's Into the Light album.
-The Portuguese version was less successful than the English original, which ended being the fourth more heard song in Brazilian radio in 1989.
+The Portuguese version was less successful than the English original, which ended being the fourth most played song in Brazilian radio in 1989.

 A rerecorded version of "Don't Wanna Lose You" was included in Estefan's 2020 album Brazil305.